jessemenning/checkInEngine/README.md

-# Point of Sale
+# CheckIn Engine

-Used in stores for checkout.
+Coordinates checkin for both in-person and online passenger check in.